thanos-io/thanos/docs/storage.md

 ## AWS S3 configuration

-Thanos uses minio client to upload Prometheus data into AWS S3.
+Thanos uses the [minio client](https://github.com/minio/minio-go) library to upload Prometheus data into AWS S3.

-To configure S3 bucket as an object store you need to set these mandatory S3 variables in yaml format stored in a file:
+You can configure an S3 bucket as an object store with YAML, either by passing the configuration directly to the `--objstore.config` parameter, or (preferably) by passing the path to a configuration file to the `--objstore.config-file` option.

 [embedmd]:# (flags/config_s3.txt yaml)
 ```yaml